oc-plus-plus/oc-plus-plus/README.md

 ### Docker Environment

-The project environment will be available at the +following addresses:
+The project environment will be available at the following addresses:
 - **Storefront**: https://localhost
   - Login: `user@example.com`
   - Password: `testuser`